 Anastasia Soare has always been ahead of her time.
 Even before the bold-brow renaissance began, Soare knew the power of a good set of arches and pioneered a patented method that’s become a widely popular point of reference: The Golden Ratio.
-Using this method, Soare is able to calculate the best brow shape for every face to create perfect balance.
-Soare’s methodology proved to be a hit among consumers, as she soon went on to create an empire of face makeup to further balance and perfect the complexion—a line so popular that it has over nine million Instagram followers.
+Using this method, Soare is able to calculate the best brow shape for every face to create the perfect balance.
+Soare’s methodology proved to be a hit among consumers, as she soon went on to create an empire of face makeup to further balance and perfect the complexion—a line so popular that it has 20 million Instagram followers.

 But Soare didn’t just fall into a depths of a wildly successful cosmetic line by chance—her extensive education in engineering and architecture proved to be the unconventional set of tools Soare needed to disrupt the world of beauty with a more technical approach to applying makeup.
 Below, you’ll find Soare’s no-nonsense advice for working your way up the corporate ladder and making your dreams a reality.
-Keep scrolling to read her tips!

 “I’m at the helm of a busy cosmetics company as CEO of Anastasia Beverly Hills.
 I’m a leader, motivator, and creator who manages people, develops new products, and sets the strategy and direction for the growth of the company.”